pingidentity/pingdirectory-go-client/configurationapi/docs/AddDictionaryPasswordValidatorRequest.md

 ### NewAddDictionaryPasswordValidatorRequest

-`func NewAddDictionaryPasswordValidatorRequest(schemas []EnumdictionaryPasswordValidatorSchemaUrn, enabled bool, validatorName string, ) *AddDictionaryPasswordValidatorRequest`
+`func NewAddDictionaryPasswordValidatorRequest(schemas []EnumdictionaryPasswordValidatorSchemaUrn, dictionaryFile string, enabled bool, validatorName string, ) *AddDictionaryPasswordValidatorRequest`

 NewAddDictionaryPasswordValidatorRequest instantiates a new AddDictionaryPasswordValidatorRequest object This constructor will assign default values to properties that have it defined,